NEW HARVEST FOUNDATION CONSIDERS:

 Here are some questions that the Grants Committee and Board consider when evaluating grant applications.

-- Does the proposed project work to empower LGBT communities?
+- Does the proposed project work to empower LGBTQ communities?

 - Is the project/program feasible and likely to be effective?